 After you’ve perused the hippie commune shops and walked the graffiti-lined alleyways, grab a bite at Uzupio Kavine’s giant riverfront patio.

-But, you don’t have to “travel” to Užupis to experience Vilnius’ cool, off-beat culture.
-“In-town” you can literally “hug a tree” wearing a sweater or sample local alus (beer) at popular Snekutis, a dive bar in vogue with hipster locals.
+You don’t have to “travel” to Užupis to experience Vilnius’ cool, off-beat culture.
+“In-town” you can literally “hug a tree” wearing a sweater or sample local alus (beer) at popular Snekutis, a dive bar en vogue with hipster locals.

 8. Vilnius is a great base to explore Trakai’s fairytale island castle.

-Just 30 minutes from Vilnius you’ll find the village of Trakai.
+You’ll find the village of Trakai just 30 minutes from Vilnius.
 Trakai is best known for its stunning medieval castle situated on an island surrounded by lakes.
-You could drive or take the bus to Trakai, but in my opinion, the best way to see the castle is from the air!
+You could drive or take the bus to Trakai or you can see the castle from the air!
 You can read about my hot air balloon ride over Trakai Castle here.

 Where I stayed in Vilnius: